 09/11 8.48 a.m. accommodates the ‘shock of the new’ at journalistic speed, and with journalistic fluidity, yet still has the monumental authority of ‘the book’. … [Casey and Rosen] have functioned like conductors of an orchestra, blending others’ talents into unity.
 One is obliged to think analogically, because there has been nothing quite like this before.

-From 1993 to 2006 he worked as an international journalist, based in Bangkok and London and writing for The Globe and Mail, the Boston Globe, the Observer News Service and the South China Morning Post, among other publications.
+Ethan Casey previously worked as an international print journalist, based in Bangkok and London from 1993 to 2006 and writing for The Globe and Mail, the Boston Globe, the Observer News Service and the South China Morning Post, among other publications.
 He also co-founded and edited the pioneering online periodical Blue Ear (1999-2005) – praised by James Fallows as “ambitious” and “innovative” – and taught journalism at Beaconhouse National University in Lahore (2003-04).
+He lives in Seattle and speaks often at universities and other institutions around the United States.
+He can be contacted by email at firstname.lastname@example.org or on Twitter: @ec_blueearbooks